DamianB-BitFlipper/algo-diploma/README.md

 This DApp is expressed as a stateful Algorand smart contract.
 It is written in [PyTEAL](https://pyteal.readthedocs.io/en/stable/overview.html "PyTEAL") following the suggested development [guidelines](https://developer.algorand.org/docs/reference/teal/guidelines/ "guidelines").
 The smart contract source code is accessible [here](https://github.com/JSmith-BitFlipper/algo-diplom/blob/master/assets/diplom_smart_contract.py "here").

 #### Storage
-There is one global bytes field and one local bytes field (per optted-in account).
+There is one global bytes field and one local bytes field (per opted-in account).
 The global field holds the address of the current registrar.
-The account with this address has all of the registrar privelleges of this DApp.
+The account with this address has all of the registrar privileges of this DApp.
 The local field per account is where an issued diploma is recorded.
 A diploma is represented as a bytes array of common metadata such as issuing institution, year, degree title and type, etc.

 #### Overall DApp Architecture
 In this DApp, there is an account designated as a registrar and all other accounts are simply students.
-A global storage variable named `"registrar"` delinates which account is the registrar.
+A global storage variable named `"registrar"` delineates which account is the registrar.
 A local storage variable in each account stores any issued diploma metadata.
 Accounts must opt-in to this DApp in order to receive a diploma if one is issued to them.

 This DApp implements a number of commands.
 A command is a sequence of PyTEAL operations which are called based on some conditional control-flow logic depending on a string argument passed in.
-Each command has it respective sanity checks, such as checking whether the caller is the registrar when necessary or the number of arguments supplied.
+Each command has its respective sanity checks, such as checking whether the caller is the registrar when necessary or the number of arguments supplied.

-This DApp supports three commands, diploma issuance, diploma revocation and registrar reassignment.
+This DApp supports three commands, diploma issuance, diploma revocation, and registrar reassignment.
 Diploma issuance is handled by writing the diploma metadata to the local storage of the account.
-Diploma revocation is handled by clearing the account local storage.
-Lastly, registrar reassignment is handled by overwriting the global storage `"registrar"` variable with the new registrar's accont address.
+Diploma revocation is handled by clearing the account's local storage.
+Lastly, registrar reassignment is handled by overwriting the global storage `"registrar"` variable with the new registrar's account address.

 #### Contract Logic
 ```python